Want to get your essays done in a month? Here’s a great incentive.

-If you are applying to college this fall, here is a chance to get your essay done!
+If you are applying to a private college this fall, here is a chance to get your Common Application essay done!

 Workshops are the perfect choice for high school and transfer students who are looking for an affordable alternative to private college essay tutoring or for those who would rather work in a group, instead of one-on-one.

-Each summer, I partner with a variety of city recreation and community services departments to provide morning and evening workshop choices.
+Each summer and fall, I partner with a variety of city recreation and community services departments to provide morning and evening workshop choices.
 Registration is available to residents through the host city and, in some cases, to students outside the area through a co-sponsoring city.
-Here is the Summer 2017 Schedule:
+Here what’s coming up for fall:

 Cypress Community Center, 5700 Orange Avenue, Cypress

-Register through the City of Cypress & the City of Long Beach
+Register through City of Cypress or City of Long Beach

 Los Alamitos Community Center, 10911 Oak Street, Los Alamitos